-- Primary Data The data originally collected in the process of investigation is known as primary data.
-It is first hand data.
+- Limited use

+- Reactions cannot be watched

-- Methods of collecting primary data :
+- Possibility of influencing respondents.

-- i) Personal Interviews

-- ii) Mailing (Questionnaire) Surveys

-- iii) Telephone Interviews

-- Secondary Data: The data which have been collected for some other purposes by some other agencies and is obtained by a person for a new purpose are called secondary data.
+- Secondary Data :- The data which have been collected for some other purposes by some other agencies and is obtained by a person for a new purpose are called secondary data.

 - Published sources such as government reports, documents, newspapers, research papers, books written by scholars, International Publication, websites etc.

 - Unpublished source work of a scholar which is not published, reports of an institution.

 - Sources of Secondary Data :-

 - 1) Published sources

 - 2) Unpublished sources

 - 3) Other sources Web site

 - The most common type of instrument used in surveys:

 - Questionnaire/interview schedule.

 - Questionnaire: It is a set of Questions relating to the problem of investigation answered by the respondent himself in his own writing.